 Modify the text at line 30 as:

-The MIC field within the EDMG Authentication IE is 16 octets, The MIC field contains a message integrity code calculated over the EDMG FAA Authentication element.
+The MIC field within the EDMG Authentication IE is 16 octets, The MIC field contains a message integrity code calculated over the EDMG FAA Authentication IE element.
 The MIC value is 128 bits and calculated with KCK and the AES-128-CMAC algorithm.
 The AES-128-CMAC is defined by NIST SP 800-38B and also found in IETF RFC 4493.

 Create Sub clause 12.12.3.4